UltraRossa/frontend-project-44/README.md

 ## About

-brain-games consis of five different games.
+brain-games consist of five different games.
 The start of every game begins from greeting.
 Type your name to be greeted warmly!
 During the each game you'll be asked for some question to solve.
 The main goal of the game and possible answers are texted after the greeting.

 The games are: